 Molecular tests

-PCR also uses nasal swabs, but unlike Covid 19 antigen tests, professionals do testing of the sample as it requires a PCR machine.
+PCR also uses nasal swabs, but unlike COVID-19 antigen tests, professionals test the sample as it requires a PCR machine.
 As a result, it takes longer to test, but it is possible to have the effects within hours.
 However, it takes a day or more to get it most of the time.

 PCR is considered an accurate and reliable test and is accepted worldwide.